danieledapo/danieledapo.github.io/content/post/category-theory.md

 And that's why it's hard for me to understand.
 With only this possible definition I'm not able to see a general pattern here.
-My intuition is that since a Monoid builds a somewhat bigger object at each mappend the Comonoid, its dual, must gradually destroy the already built object.
+My intuition is that since a Monoid builds a somewhat bigger object at each mappend then the Comonoid, its dual, must gradually destroy the already built object.
 I don't think that's 100% accurate though.

 It seems [that a Comonoid could be used to model a linear type system][comonoid-linear-types] upon which many new languages are based upon.